 Houston hires coach Dana Holgorsen away from West Virginia

-Houston has hired West Virginia's Dana Holgorsen as its coach, ending his eight-year run with the Mountaineers.
+Houston hired West Virginia's Dana Holgorsen as its coach Wednesday, ending his eight-year run with the Mountaineers.

 Holgorsen was 61-41 and 33-30 in the Big 12 as he helped guide West Virginia through the transition from the Big East.
-Now he is returning to the former Big East.
 Houston competes in the American Athletic Conference, which was formed from the remnants of Big East football after it was torn apart by realignment earlier this decade.

 Holgorsen spent two seasons as Houston's offensive coordinator in 2008-09, when it was in Conference USA, before serving a season in the same position under Mike Gundy at Oklahoma State in 2010.

+"We are thrilled to welcome Dana back to Houston as the next leader of our football program.
+His offensive acumen with an emphasis on student-athlete development, on and off the field, is a perfect fit for our program, university and city," athletic director Chris Pezman said.

-Houston fired coach Major Applewhite Sunday after a rocky two seasons in which he went 15-10.
+Houston fired coach Major Applewhite on Sunday after two underwhelming seasons.
+Applewhite, who took a school-friendly deal in 2016 to replace Tom Herman, went 15-11.

+Holgorsen is making a unique move, leaving a Power Five school for one outside the high revenue conferences.
+No coach has willingly made that move since the College Football Playoff was established in 2014.

+But Holgorsen was in a tricky spot at West Virginia.
+He had probably has most talented team in Morgantown, West Virginia, this season.
+Led by quarterback Will Grier, the Mountaineers were in contention for a Big 12 title and playoff spot entering November.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25